Auckland Airport slammed for runway maintenance closures, thousands of travellers affected

 It made for a "very frustrating and expensive Waitangi Day".

-The woman was unfortunate enough to have also flown on Janurary 24 when the last runway closure happened and said the ordeal "highlights our airport infrastructure problem and who pays the price".
+The woman was unfortunate enough to have also flown on January 24 when the last runway closure happened and said the ordeal "highlights our airport infrastructure problem and who pays the price".

 READ MORE: